mouhamed-ali/maven-packaging/spring-properties-locations/readme.md

 - https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-application-properties.html#core-properties

-To override the config of this app, we have to know how spring will load our application.yml and in which location he will search.
+To override the config of this app, we have to know how spring loads properties files and in which location he will look for them.

 According to `ConfigFileApplicationListener`:
 ```java